Rescan updated directories

 A script to purge non existing images can already be found here:

-#1 Updated by Jesko N about 4 years ago
+#1 Updated by Jesko N over 4 years ago

 Additionally: After rescanning a directory all empty film roles in this directory (or its subdirectories) should be removed from the DB as well.
 (Currently empty film roles are displayed crossed out in the folders view and it's even impossible to remove them manually by clicking the "remove" option of the context menu of a folder in the folders view)